 One negative consequence resulting from the new bill is an immediate hit to Americans’ spending cash.
 International Strategy & Investment (ISI) anticipates that the impact will occur in the first quarter of this year, with real disposable personal income (income after taxes and inflation) decreasing by 3.8 percent, says ISI.
 In addition, “real consumer spending is likely to remain sluggish at 1.5 percent,” says ISI.

 Avoiding the “fiscal cliff” initially calmed the market, with equities and gold beginning to rally before the ink was dry.
 On January 3, I appeared on Fox Business to discuss the impact on gold and whether the yellow metal had the strength to increase for the 13th year in a row.
-I said that the lack of fiscal austerity combined with monetary reflation would keep fueling gold throughout 2013.
+I said that the combination of fiscal austerity with monetary reflation would keep fueling gold throughout 2013.

-However, the Federal Reserve poured a bucket of cold water on gold after its minutes were released, with some members documenting their wish to stop quantitative easing (QE) before the end of 2013.
+However, the Federal Reserve poured a bucket of cold water on gold after its minutes were released this week, with some members documenting their wish to stop quantitative easing (QE) before the end of 2013.
 While this appears to be a negative for gold, keep in mind that the Fed has always been divided, but when opinions diverge, leadership prevails, says ISI’s Roberto Perli.
 Chairman Ben Bernanke, along with William Dudley and Janet Yellen, continue to hold the belief that more accommodation is required.